-Table 2, column (1) shows results for the count of girls taking the exam, by test center.
-The coefficients on the time trend-region interactions are not significant, either separately or jointly (the final row of the table presents the p-value of the joint hypothesis test).
-The analogous regression for boys in column (5) also provides no evidence of differential trends.
-The remaining columns of the table present results for test scores at the student level, separately for English and math as well as the combined English and math score.
-These regressions also include the student's age (measured continuously, based on date of birth) and age squared.
-Again, there is no evidence of differential pre-treatment trends by region.
+Table 2, column (1) shows results for the count of girls taking the exam, by school.
+The coefficients on the time trend-region interactions are not significant, either separately, jointly, or when comparing trends in Regions 5-6 with Regions 3-4.
+The analogous regression for boys in column (5) also provides no evidence of differential trends.16 The remaining columns of the table present results for test scores at the student level, separately for English and math as well as the combined English and math score.
+Again, there is no evidence of differential pre-treatment trends by region.17